shanehoban/VueBlog/README.md

 # VueBlog via Contentful

-This is a VueJS Blog Frontend, that utilizes Contentful for the blog post content.
-Feel free to use it as you wish, and simply update your Contentful API endpoint (it's read only in this anyhow).
+VueBlog is a blog powered by VueJS on the frontend.

+VueBlog utilizes Contentful for the blog post content.
+To use VueBlog, you will need to sign up for a Contentful account, which provides access to their API endpoint.

 ## Demo